7 essential technology upgrades for your business

 3. Make the most of the cloud

 Cloud computing offers many potential benefits to a small business.
 It can help reduce costs, streamline processes and increase operational flexibility.
-You may want to consider cloud for upgrading your data storage, or try out different cloud service models, such as on-demand software or virtual hardware.
+You may want to consider the cloud for upgrading your data storage, or try out different cloud service models, such as on-demand software or virtual hardware.

 4. Upgrade your business broadband

 If your broadband connection is slow and unreliable, or if you are using home broadband for business, consider upgrading to superfast fibre broadband.
-A faster broadband speed can improve efficiency, user experience and enable connectivity of a greater number of wireless devices.
-Read more about the advantages of business broadband.
+A faster broadband speed can improve efficiency, user experience and enable connectivity of a greater number of wireless devices - see the advantages of business broadband.

 5. Optimise for mobile

-Smartphone shopping and usage is increasing.
+Smartphone shopping and usage are increasing.
 If you want to grow your business in the mobile market, you should optimise your website for mobile traffic to avoid missing sales.
 When updating or creating a new website, be sure to follow mobile web design best practice.

 6. Optimise for search